 Consistency with tilting objects

-Another great advantage of the convolutional neural network is the consistency with tilting objects.
-Neither cascade classifiers are consistent with objects which are tilting on the image.
+Another great advantage of the convolutional neural network is the consistency with tilted objects.
+CNNs can recognise an object from the image in almost any position.
+Neither cascade classifiers nor LBP are consistent with tilted objects.

 To summarize, we can say that convolutional neural networks are equal or even better than cascade classifiers for some parameters.
-However the conditions are that there will be a significant number of experiments required to teach the neural network and that the object scale can’t change a lot.
+However, to achieve better results neural networks must be trained multiple times and there is still a problem the object scale can’t change a lot.

-During the process of solving the problem of detecting specific objects in images, we applied two models based on convolutional neural networks.
-The first one is finding the object’s keypoints in images using a convolutional neural network.
-The second one is finding the objects in images via a fully convolutional neural network.
+While solving the problem of specific object recognition in images, we applied two CCN models.
+The first convolutional network finds the object’s keypoints in images.
+The second one recognizes the objects in images.

 Each of the experiments were very labor-intensive and time-consuming.
-Once more we were convinced that the process of training convolutional neural networks is complicated and requires more investment to obtain reliable results of high quality and performance.
+Once more we were convinced that the learning methods for convolutional neural networks are complicated and require more investment to obtain reliable results.